UC-Davis-molecular-computing/scadnano/README.md

   * **Save:**
   Saves the current design in a `.sc` file on your local computer.
 This is the same format output by (and readable by) the [Python scripting package](https://github.com/UC-Davis-molecular-computing/scadnano-python-package).

-  * **Import/Export cadnano v2:**
+  * **Import cadnano v2:**
   Files in the format recognized by [cadnano v2](https://github.com/douglaslab/cadnano2) can be imported and exported.
-Since cadnano's file format is less expressive, certain features may be lost in an export.
-See below for details.
+The import function is under the File menu and the export is under the Export menu.

   * **Save design in localStorage on every edit:**
   On every edit, save current design in localStorage (in your web browser).
 Disabling this minimizes the time needed to render large designs.